plone/volto/docs/source/configuration/settings-reference.md

 blockSettingsTabFieldsetsInitialStateOpen
     A Boolean, `true` by default.
     The fieldsets in the blocks settings tab start by default as non-collapsed (opened), you can decide to have them collapsed (closed) by default setting this to `false`.

 excludeLinksAndReferencesMenuItem
     A Boolean, `false` by default.
+    The content menu links to the {guilabel}`Links and references` view per default.
+    Exclude this menu item by setting `excludeLinksAndReferencesMenuItem` to `true`.
+    For Volto 16 series it's excluded by default.

+excludeLinksAndReferencesMenuItem
+    A Boolean, `false` by default.